mociatto/DistributedVFL/README.md

 - **8082** - Tabular Client (when running locally)

 ### Firewall Settings
-Make sure these ports are **open** on your network.
-If you can't connect, check your firewall.
+Make sure these ports are open on your network.

 ### Finding Your Computer's IP
 **Windows:**